c-sanders/Quaternion/README.md

 structures include complex numbers, vectors, and matrices - to name just a few.
 You might recall that complex numbers are comprised of two parts - one real part and one imaginary part.
 Quaternions are a bit like complex numbers, but instead of being comprised of two parts, they are comprised of four - one real part and three imaginary parts.
-When we say a real part in the context of complex numbers and quaternions, what we actually mean is a real number.
-Similarly, when we say an imaginary part in this context, what we actually mean is an imaginary number.

-You might further recall that an imaginary number is usually denoted by the letter `i` and is defined as being equal to the square root of -1.
+When we say a "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
+Similarly, when we say an "imaginary part" in this context, what we actually mean is an imaginary number.
+You might also recall that an imaginary number is usually denoted by the letter `i` and is defined as being equal to the square root of -1.
 That is;

 ```math
 i = \sqrt{-1}